-- 1) The development will be compatible with the neighborhood, and its size, bulk and scale will be appropriate to the site and the neighborhood. - 2) Site layout, orientation, and location of structures, buildings, and signs are in an appropriate and well-designated relationship to one another, and to the environmental qualities, open spaces and topography of the property. - 3) The project demonstrates a harmonious relationship with existing and proposed adjoining developments, avoiding excessive variety and monotonous repetition, but allowing similarity of style, if warranted. - 4) There is harmony of material, color, and composition of all sides of a structure or buildings. - 5) A limited number of materials will be on the exterior face of the building or structure. - 6) There is consistency and unity of composition and treatment of exterior elevation. - 7) Mechanical and electrical equipment is well integrated in the total design concept and screened from public view to the maximum extent practicable. - 8) All visible onsite utility services are appropriate in size and location. - 9) The grading will be appropriate to the site. - 10) Adequate landscaping is provided in proportion to the project and the site with due regard to preservation of specimen and landmark trees, and existing native vegetation. - 11) The selection of plant materials is appropriate to the project and its environment, and adequate provision will be made for the long-term maintenance of such plant materials.
+- 1) The development will be compatible with the neighborhood, and its size, bulk and scale will be appropriate to the site and the neighborhood. - 2) Site layout, orientation, and location of structures, buildings, and signs are in an appropriate and well-designated relationship to one another, and to the environmental qualities, open spaces and topography of the property. - The project demonstrates a harmonious relationship with existing and proposed adjoining developments, avoiding excessive variety and monotonous repetition, but allowing similarity of style, if warranted. - 4) There is harmony of material, color, and composition of all sides of a structure or buildings. - 5) A limited number of materials will be on the exterior face of the building or structure. - 6) There is consistency and unity of composition and treatment of exterior elevation. - 7) Mechanical and electrical equipment is well integrated in the total design concept and screened from public view to the maximum extent practicable. - 8) All visible onsite utility services are appropriate in size and location. - 9) The grading will be appropriate to the site. - 10) Adequate landscaping is provided in proportion to the project and the site with due regard to the preservation of specimen and landmark trees, and existing native vegetation. - 11) The selection of plant materials is appropriate to the project and its environment, and adequate provision will be made for the long-term maintenance of such plant materials. - 12) The project will preserve and protect, to the maximum extent practicable, any mature, specimen or skyline tree, or appropriately mitigate the loss.